iifl-logo

 ii. (a) The Company does not have any inventory and hence, reporting under clause 3(ii)(a) of the Order is not applicable.

 iii.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company, during the year, has not made any investment or provided any guarantee or security to companies, firms, limited liability partnerships or any other parties during the year.
-The Company, during the year, has granted loans and advances in the nature of loans during the year to companies and other parties.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company, during the year, has not provided any guarantee or security to companies, firms, limited liability partnerships or any other parties during the year.
+The Company, during the year, has made investments and also granted loans during the year to companies and other parties.

 a.
 Based on the audit procedures carried out by us and as per the information and explanations given to us, the Company has granted loans and advances in the nature of loan to Companies and other parties as below:

-Particulars Loans (Rs.
-In Lakhs) Advances in nature of loans (Rs.
-In Lakhs)
+Loans (Rs.
+In Million) Advances in nature of loans (Rs.
+In Million)

-Balance outstanding as at the balance sheet date in respect of above cases 0.00 -
+Balance outstanding as at the balance sheet date in respect of above cases - Subsidiary (including step down subsidiaries) - Others

 b.
 According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion,